SV1CAL/Satellite-FUN/README.md

 - There is a favorite satellite list with Satellite TX frequency,  Recording sampling rate etc

-- Latest version can also track the whole pass-list enabling automatic recording with HDSDR .
+- Tracks the whole pass-list enabling automatic recording with HDSDR .

 - Automatically launches the appropriate SatDump demodulator/decoder and stores resulting files in a dedicated folder.